lizmat/Perl-module-to-Raku-porting-guide/README.md

         return unpack("C", $data);
     }

+The Perl 6 ecosystem also contains the L<P5pack|http://modules.perl6.org/dist/P5pack> module that exports a C<pack> and C<unpack> function that supports many of the features of Perl 5's pack / unpack.

 ## Tests

 You will find the Test functions map quite nicely in Perl 6 to the Pumpkin Perl 5 modules, and most of the extra Test:: namespace functions are builtin to the Perl 6 [Test](https://docs.perl6.org/language/testing) class

     use Test;